The Spring Cleaning Body Detox You Didn’t Know You Needed

 We all have individual paths to wellness, and at the end of the day, it’s about doing your own research and creating the self-care plan that makes sense for you.
 Luckily, if you’re someone who’s interested in adding more holistic ways of detoxing and cleansing to your toolkit, there are plenty of options that will leave your body and mind feeling rejuvenated naturally.

-Ways to Cleanse the Mind
+How to Cleanse Your Mind

 Meditation has become such a buzzy concept that it’s easy to dismiss.
 But it’s been a popular mind-cleansing tool for centuries for a reason.
 Meditation is an effective way to expand your ability to be mindful — namely, your ability to feel present and grounded in the moment — helping you declutter your mind from all of life’s noise.